Past and present community collaborative initiatives staffed by the Health Planning Council, a program of the Human Services Coalition.

 The HealthlinkNY Community Network is a New York State Department of Health initiative aimed at improving population health and reducing healthcare disparities throughout the five counties of the Southern Tier region (Broome, Chenango, Delaware and Tioga Counties, in addition to Tompkins).
 Through this initiative, we convene stakeholders from across the region to identify, share and disseminate best practices and strategies to improve health outcomes across the region.
 The HealthlinkNY Community Network provides a neutral forum for local stakeholders to meet and accomplish these goals.

 The Urgent Rx Prescription Program is supported by the United Way of Tompkins County and provides free prescriptions and outreach to people without insurance who have an urgent health need and receive care at participating sites.
-Health Planning Council staff and volunteers coordinate the program, work with participating medical and pharmacy sites, track program usage, and follow up with clients.
+For over a decade, Health Planning Council staff and volunteers coordinated the program, worked with participating medical and pharmacy sites, tracked program usage, and followed up with clients.
+As need for the program decreased, the program is now coordinated by the United Way of Tompkins County.

 Chronic Disease Prevention